-Our clients are individual players and our five largest clients, together, generate substantially less than 30% of the Group's total operating revenues for the year ended 31 December 2014.
+Our clients are individual players and our five largest clients, together, generate substantially less than 30% of the Group's total operating revenues for the year ended 31 December 2015.

 We depend on our suppliers to provide us with products and services such as security and surveillance systems, retail goods, gaming equipment and accessories, ferry tickets, food and beverage products and construction and other administrative services.
-In 2014, our five largest suppliers were Leighton Contractors (Asia) Limited, Companhia de Electricidade de Macau - CEM, Rolex (Hong Kong) Limited, Doppelmayr Seibahnen GmbH and East Asia Airlines Ltd which accounted for approximately 74%, 2%, 2%, 1% and 1% of our total purchases, respectively.
+In 2015, our five largest suppliers were Leighton Contractors (Asia) Limited, Companhia de Electricidade de Macau - CEM, CTM, 3D Networks (Macau) Limited and Rolex (Hong Kong) Limited which accounted for approximately 77%, 2%, 1%, 1% and 1% of our total purchases, respectively.

-Save as disclosed above, to the knowledge of the Board, none of our Directors, their respective associates or any of our Shareholders (which to the knowledge of the Directors own more than 5% of the Company's issued share capital) had any material interest in any of our top five suppliers or single largest supplier in 2014.
+Save as disclosed above, to the knowledge of the Board, none of our Directors, their respective associates or any of our Shareholders (which to the knowledge of the Directors own more than 5% of the Company's issued share capital) had any material interest in any of our top five suppliers in 2015.